petobens/trueline/README.md

 ```

 where the segment foreground and background color names are keys of the `TRUELINE_COLORS`
-array and the font style is either `bold`, `italic`, `normal` or `underlined`.
-The order
+array and the font style is either `bold`, `dim`, `italic`, `normal` or `underlined`.
+The
-of the elements in the array define the order in which each segment is rendered in the
+order of the elements in the array define the order in which each segment is rendered in
-prompt.
+the prompt.

 Trueline offers the following segments (status indicates whether they are enabled/rendered
 by default):